desktop/desktop/docs/contributing/working-with-packages.md

 > yarn outdated
 ```

-To upgrade a package to it's latest version:
+To upgrade a package to its latest version:

 ```sh
 > yarn upgrade --latest [package-name]